Azure/confidential-computing-cvm-guest-attestation/azure-protected-vm-secrets/README.md

 ## Usage

-The ProtectSecret method is invoked by the Cloud Provisioning Service to protect the secret and return a JWT token.
+The ProtectSecret method is invoked by the Azure to protect the secret and return a JWT token.
 The UnProtectSecret method is executed by the guest's executable, utilizing the TPM to securely unprotect the secret from the JWT token.

 ### JWT data contract